cooperaj/rmwd-site/content/post/2022-11-25-s3-proxy-on-dokku/index.md

 | sed "s:public/system/\(.*\):\1:")
 ```

-In another terminal window change to the location you checked out the [github.com/cooperaj/dokku-mastodon](https://github.com/cooperaj/dokku-mastodon) repository - [as per my guide](https://realmenweardress.es/2022/11/running-your-own-mastodon-instance/).
-This will restart your instance with the new configuration.
+Back on your machine in your dokku-mastodon checkout folder add some new settings. __This will restart your instance and result in downtime.__

 ```bash
 dokku config:set S3_ENABLED=true S3_BUCKET=${S3_BUCKET} \